Sign in Create account

 When you’re working on other granny squares after the first one, follow the instructions below for joining.

-Follow the instruction of Snowman Granny Square rounds 1 to 7 and start to join in next round.
+Follow the instruction of Snowman Granny Square rounds 1 to 7 and start to join in the next round.

-sl st to ch-1 sp, ch 2, make a first hdc of v-st in same ch-1 sp, ch 1, drop the loop off from the hook, insert the hook in one of the corner ch-1 sp of the previous square we crocheted and finished, pick up the loop and pull through the space, ch 2, work rest of the hdc of v-st in same ch-1 sp of the square we are working now,
+• sl st to ch-1 sp, ch 2, make a first hdc of v-st in same ch-1 sp, ch 1, drop the loop off from the hook, insert the hook in one of the corner ch-1 sp of the previous square we crocheted and finished, pick up the loop and pull through the space, ch 2, work the rest of the hdc of v-st in same ch-1 sp of the square we are working now.

-[ch 1, drop the loop off from the hook again and insert the hook in next ch-3 sp of the previous square, pick up the loop and pull through space, ch 2, sc in next ch-3 sp of the square we are working now.]
-8 times,
+• [ch 1, drop the loop off from the hook again and insert the hook in next ch-3 sp of the previous square, pick up the loop and pull through space, ch 2, sc in next ch-3 sp of the square we are working now.]
+8 times.

-ch 1, drop the loop off from the hook, insert the hook in next ch-3 sp of the previous square, pick up the loop and pull through the space, ch 2, work first hdc of the v-st in next ch-1 sp of the square we are working now, ch 1, drop the loop off from the hook, insert the hook in next corner ch-1 sp of the previous square, pick up the loop and pull through, ch 1, work rest of hdc of v-st in same ch-1 sp of the square we are working now.
+• ch 1, drop the loop off from the hook, insert the hook in next ch-3 sp of the previous square, pick up the loop and pull through the space, ch 2, work first hdc of the v-st in next ch-1 sp of the square we are working now, ch 1, drop the loop off from the hook, insert the hook in next corner ch-1 sp of the previous square, pick up the loop and pull through, ch 1, work the rest of hdc of v-st in same ch-1 sp of the square we are working now.

-Border for the blanket
+Border for the Blanket

-(Work in round, do not turn, sl st to first st at the end of each round)
+(Work in round, do not turn, sl st to the first st at the end of each round)

-Round 1: (with blue) crochet 3 sc in each ch-3 sp around, and 3 sc in each corner.
+• Round 1: (with blue) crochet 3 sc in each ch-3 sp around, and 3 sc in each corner.

-Round 2: sc in each st around.
+• Round 2: sc in each st around.
 Look at the photo below.

-Round 3: (with white) hdc in each st around.
+• Round 3: (with white) hdc in each st around.

-Round 4: (with blue) hdc in each st around.
+• Round 4: (with blue) hdc in each st around.

-Round 5: sc in each st around.
+• Round 5: sc in each st around.
 Fasten off and weave the ends.

 Like!9